ElocF/gss_hackathon_test/README.md

 Prompt: The protagonist stays late at the office, determined to get answers.
 As they overlay all the patterns — modern and historic — the shapes begin to form something monstrous when viewed at full scale.
 Just as they realize this, the map glitches — and something moves.
 A ripple across the topography.
 Something beneath.

 Example guidance: End on a visceral image.
 Something terrible is buried — and the map is the only thing that can see it.
 And it's starting to look back.

+Chapter 2: “Contours of the Unknown”
+Jordan Vega’s obsession deepens as he overlays the shifting anomalies across historic and live GIS data, uncovering a growing network of identical landforms spreading like roots beneath the earth.
+Each site is a dead zone—where drones crash, signals vanish, and surveyors go missing—officially dismissed as coincidence or hardware failure.
+Sealing himself in his office, Jordan builds a wall of maps, tracing the monstrous shape forming beneath the surface, its outline disturbingly organic.
+Then, as he models elevation changes in 3D, the impossible happens: the terrain begins to move in real-time—slowly rising and falling—revealing a pulse in the landscape.
+The maps aren’t just showing something alive.
+They’re listening to it.